bulldogg7/AnimalSanctuaryProject/README.md

 	- Refined User Experience with verbiage and formatting
 	- Changed errors made in applying fields and methods to the Animal class when it should have been in the subclasses of Dog, Cat, Chicken, etc.

+## Difficulties Encountered
+	- addAnimal functionality: could not figure out how to add an animal and fill an array enclosure in time for project deadline
+	- makeRounds: ran out of time to have the app run option 3 to have the attendant check each enclosure, wait for an animal noise, feed the animal, and move on to the next enclosure to check for another hungry animal